-Section 104-The members of the board of trustees are to hold office as shall be determined by each annual conference so as to conform with the laws of their respective states.
+Section 108.
+The members of the board of trustees are to hold office as shall be determined by each annual conference so as to conform with the laws of their respective states.

-Section 105 ¶1-The duties of the board of trustees for the district are as follows:

-¶2-To hold all district property in trust for the Pilgrim Holiness Church, to attend to all legal matters pertaining to the district, to sign all legal papers for loans, money borrowed, renting, selling, and buying property and disposing of proceeds as ordered by the district council
+Section 109.
+The duties of the district board of trustees shall be as follows: To hold all district property in trust for the Pilgrim Holiness Church, to attend to all legal matters pertaining to the district; to sign all legal papers for loans, money borrowed, renting, selling, and buying property, and disposing of proceeds as ordered by the district council [Sections 230, ¶2; 231, ¶2; 232].